 - Keep the Frugal Vibes Going

-- Meal Planning: Plan a week of low-waste meals around sales and pantry staples.
+- Meal planning: Build a weekly plan around sales and pantry staples.

 - Subscriptions: Audit and cancel low-use services; negotiate active plans.

-- DIY: Repair basics and try budget home products (vinegar, baking soda, lemon).
+- DIY: Fix small issues; use budget cleaners (vinegar, baking soda, lemon).

 - Community: Libraries, buy-nothing groups, and free local events.